 Our education program is provided by Navigate.
 Navigate is an award winning distance education school based in Courtenay BC and is part of SD71.
 Access to the academic program is free to all students and is funded by SD71.
 The classroom also includes students who are not enrolled in the dance program.
 Navigate has a distributed learning teacher onsite for a couple hours each morning to guide and facilitate student learning and the students work independently at the same time.
 Navigate continues to be a leader in the educational community in BC and is continually improving their academic services.
 We have been very proud to partner with such a high quality educational partner and our dancers have excelled academically.

-After lunch the students work with our certified dance teachers to improve their skills in ballet, pointe, modern, contemporary, jazz, lyrical jazz, acro and progressions.
+The students work with our certified dance teachers to improve their skills in ballet, pointe, modern, contemporary, jazz, lyrical jazz, acro and progressions.
 Given the rapid skills progression in this program, there is an active competitive element and the students attend multiple competitions throughout the year for both group and individual work.
 The students form a close social group that is supportive and makes this program a great place to learn and grow as a dancer.

-The Intensive Program – Grade 6 and Intermediate Foundations in Ballet.
+The Intensive Program – Intermediate Foundations

 Entrance into the Program

-Entrance to the program is by audition.
+Entrance to the dance portion program is by audition.
 Dancers must exhibit an appropriate degree of skill for their age, be interested in dance as a career, and work well with others.
 For the audition, dancers will need to be prepared for a two-part class that will showcase their abilities in ballet and jazz.
 Dancers will be required to supply a dance resume detailing their levels and accomplishments and prepare an essay explaining why they would like to enter the program.

-Auditions have occurred for the 2017/2018 season but we are still accepting applications and will evaluate dancers on an individual basis for entry.
+Auditions have occurred for the 2019/2020 season but we are still accepting applications and will evaluate dancers on an individual basis for entry.